 The ship traveled to Montevideo as it was the nearest port still open.

-Since then, eight people were transferred to Montevideo hospitals with “life-threatening” conditions.
+Since then, eight people have been transferred to Montevideo hospitals with “life-threatening” conditions.

-All are in a stable condition and Uruguay’s foreign ministry told AFP three Australians undergoing hospital treatment would be allowed to fly home as they were in sufficiently good health to travel.
+All are in stable condition, and Uruguay’s foreign ministry told AFP three Australians undergoing hospital treatment would be allowed to fly home as they were in sufficiently good health to travel.